dominikh/go-tools/README.md

 # honnef.co/go/tools

-`honnef.co/go/tools/...` is a collection of tools and libraries for working with Go code, including linters and static analysis.
+This is a collection of tools and libraries for working with Go code, including linters and static analysis.

+## Install instructions

+To install it or update it run:

+    go get -u honnef.co/go/tools/cmd/...

 **These tools are supported by
 [patrons on Patreon](https://www.patreon.com/dominikh) and